morten-krogh/cgen/README.md

 The arrays and other containers use indirection and type tags.
 This approach is the easiest for development purposes.
 The only downside is loss of performance and higher memory consumption.

 Languages with generics or templates, like C++, use an approach similar to preprocessor macros.
 The compiled code is very efficient.
 The downsides are enhanced compilation times, and a more complicated language.
 In our opinion the preprocessor or template expander should not be tightly coupled to the main language.

-For instance,

-To be filled out

-A template file	is divided into	four sections delimited by special lines of the form "<cgen some text>".
-A delimiter must be the only	text on	      a line besides white space.

-## Section 1

-# Section 2

-Section 1 starts at the top of the template file and goes to.
-It is used for free text comments.
-This section will be ignored by the cgen program.

-Section 2 starts after a line containing exactly "<cgen template names>"  .
-This section specifies the names that will be subsituted by the cgen program.
-Each name must ber specified on its own line.
-Blank lines are ignored.

-Section 3 starts after a line

-The first section, which is the current section, can be used for commenting thew template file.